 If you stand in the middle of the step on the escalator, or especially if you are standing still on the left side, you might get yelled at, you may get dirty looks, and you will annoy people.
 If you’re breaking this rule at rush hour, your chances of getting yelled at or cussed out just went up 75%.

 Rush hour starts when the Metro opens at 5:00am and lasts until 9:30am.
 Afternoon rush hour starts at 3:00pm and ends at 7:00pm.
 Fares are nearly double at these hours.
 If you swipe your metro card between 9:31am and 2:59pm, or at 7:01pm or later, you will save big bucks!

 You will need this to ride the Metro or any Metro Buses around the area.
 You can find them at many Metro Stations, Commuter Stores, CVS Pharmacies in the area, or online at wmata.com.
 You will need your SmarTrip card to both enter and exit the system.
 Don’t put it away once you’re inside, you’ll need it again!

-Green arrow means you can use that gate; red means you’ll have to use another one.
+Green arrow to the right means you can use that gate; red means you’ll have to use another one.

 These large marquis signs are up on the ceiling on each and every platform.
 Here’s a key:

 - “LN” stands for “Line,” which refers to the line color that stops on that platform (“OR” stand for “Orange,” “BL” stands for “Blue,” etc.

 - “CAR” refers to the number of cars coming on a train.

 - “DEST” refers to the “Destination” of the train that comes to that platform (see “Direction Matters below).